JohnyCoder238/ICR_competition/README.md

 Post deadline efforts to improve the competition score by augmenting the dataset have been made, but so far unsuccesfull.

 ## Roadmap
-cmaking the data augmentation work
+making the data augmentation work

 ## Project status